How to Read a Bazi Chart

 Step 5: Identify the Ten Gods (十神)

 The Ten Gods are relationship labels between your Day Master and every other element in the chart.
-They reveal career aptitude, relationship dynamics, and personality traits:
+They offer a traditional vocabulary for career inclinations, relationship dynamics, and personality traits:

 Same element, same polarity — competitors, peers, independence